wlads/reefpoints/_posts/2013-05-09-tildes-ember-training.md

 "Providing a sufficient level of confusion" in the exercises.
 Before each exercise, they would provide all the information needed for the exercise, but would not give you a list of steps to complete the task.
-You may stuggle a bit, but they answer any questions you would have during the exercise.
+You may struggle a bit, but they answer any questions you would have during the exercise.
 This would help the attendees actually learn the concepts, rather than just copy/paste a set of code and modify it here and there and have it work.
 I, personally, felt that this worked